RossWhitehead/AWS-notes/EC2.md

 * How to change an EC2 instances role:
   - Actions -> Security -> Modify IAM Role

-## Reserved Instances
-* Purchase for a term at lower cost than on-demand.
-* Guaranteed capacity.

-## Spot Instances
-* You have the option to request Spot Instances and specify the maximum price you are willing to pay per instance hour.
-If you bid higher than the current Spot Price, your Spot Instance is launched and will be charged at the current Spot Price.
-Spot Prices often are significantly lower than On-Demand prices, so using Spot Instances for flexible, interruption-tolerant applications can lower your instance costs by up to 90%.
-* Capacity that can be terminated by AWS if required elsewhere.
-* Requesting spot instances:
-    * Place a bid by entering a "Maximum price".
-    * Persistence request?
-        * If yes, will continue re-launch after termination.
-    * Select launch group.
-    * Enter valid to datetime.

 ## Auto-Scaling Groups

 ![](https://docs.aws.amazon.com/autoscaling/ec2/userguide/images/sample-3-tier-architecture-with-azs-diagram.png)